IUSmusic/distant-lights/README.md

 ```

 where \(u(x,t)\) is the temperature, \(\kappa\) is the thermal diffusivity and
-boundary conditions enforce insulation or contact with the sample【452880545178659†L90-L99】.
+boundary conditions enforce insulation or contact with the sample.
 Our Python
 port includes an experimental finite‑difference time‑domain solver (`run_photoacoustic_fdtd`) that
 implements this equation with Neumann boundary conditions (see documentation in
 `python/models.py`).
 Note that the simple first‑order model neglects spatial